APPLICATION

 How does it work?

+Upstream.
 The maize cores popped with the intense heat.
-The water inside reaches a boiling point, and the cores expand brutally under the build-up pressure.
+The water inside reaches a boiling point, and the cores expand brutally under pressure build-up.

+Coating.
 The coating involves applying a dense and hot sugar syrup that disperses partially.
-It leaves parts of popped corn apparent, white flesh and yellow skin, in a mesh of yellow sugar.
-Syrup preparation by dissolution, cooking, vacuum EV.
+It leaves parts of popped corn apparent, white flesh and yellow skin, in a mesh of yellow sugar—syrup preparation by dissolution, cooking, and vacuum EV.

-The highly concentrated syrup sets by cooling, with nil moisture left in it.
+Downstream.
+The highly concentrated syrup sets by cooling, with nil moisture.
 Conversely, the coated product must be packed and protected from water to soften the inner and melt the syrup.

 PROCESS